Dynamic behavior for a gradient algorithm with energy and momentum: Introduction

-\item We propose a few variations and extensions: for a larger class of objective functions satisfying the \L ojasiewicz inequality, $\theta(t)$ is shown to have finite length, hence converging to a single minimum of $f$, with associated convergence rates. \end{enumerate} For non-convex optimization problems, obtaining convergence rates is a challenging task.
-The technique used in Section \ref{rate} to obtain the linear convergence rate for system (\ref{sgdemode-}) is inspired by that used in \cite{AG22}, where a linear convergence rate was obtained for the Heavy Ball dynamical system, that is (\ref{ddtheta}) with $a(t)$ being a constant.
-For the more complicated nonlinear system (\ref{sgdemode-}), we are able to construct a class of control functions which play a similar role to that in \cite{AG22}.
-The proof of the convergence rate results for (\ref{sgdemode-}) is significantly different and more involved.
-In particular, we explore a subtle optimization argument to identify an optimal control function to achieve the desired decay rate.
+for some $\alpha>0$, where $\theta^*$ represents the global minimizer of $f$ (not necessarily convex). \item We propose several variations and extensions.
+For a broader class of objective functions satisfying the \L ojasiewicz inequality, $\theta(t)$ is shown to have finite length, hence converging to a single minimum of $f$, accompanied by associated convergence rates. \end{enumerate} 1mm

-{\bf Further related works.} A recent line of research on the theoretical analysis of accelerated gradient algorithms has been on the study of their continuous-time limits (ODEs).
-With well-established theory and techniques such as Lyapunov functions, ODEs prove to be very useful when studying the convergence of a discrete algorithm.
-The convergence behavior of the heavy ball method has been studied via the following second-order ODE:
+Obtaining convergence rates for non-convex optimization problems poses a significant challenge.
+The approach employed in Section \ref{rate} to deliver the linear convergence rate for the system (\ref{sgdemode-}) draws inspiration from \cite{AG22}, where a linear convergence rate was established for the Heavy Ball dynamical system, namely (\ref{ddtheta}), with $a(t)$ being a constant.
+In the case of the more intricate nonlinear system (\ref{sgdemode-}), we manage to formulate a class of control functions that serve a similar role to those in \cite{AG22}.
+The derivation of the convergence rate results for (\ref{sgdemode-}) differs significantly and is more intricate.
+Notably, we employ a subtle optimization argument to identify an optimal control function that facilitates the desired decay rate.